-It is important for the home buyer to understand the registration process; needless to say, the knowledge of property registration process will help you to hold the legal rights over the property and will help you avoid any disputes over the title of your property.
+It is important for the home buyer to understand the registration process; needless to say, the knowledge of the property registration process will help you to hold the legal rights over the property and will help you avoid any disputes over the title of your property.

 Here are the following documents you require to get your property document registered-

-- You must carry proof of identification of each party as well as the witnesses.
-Documents like Voter Identity Card, Aadhar card, Passport, any other identity Card issued by the Govt. of India, Semi Govt. and Autonomous bodies are acknowledged.
+You must carry proof of identification of each party as well as the witnesses.
+Documents like Voter Identity Card, Aadhar Card, Passport, any other Identity Card issued by the Govt. of India, Semi Govt. and Autonomous bodies are acknowledged.
 In addition to the above, the PAN Card of the vendor and vendee is also required during the time of registration.

 That’s the document part of the registration process, now let’s come to the registration process-